2017 Château Marquis d'Alesme Margaux Bordeaux France Wine Tasting Note

 Chateau Marquis d'Alesme is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-Chateau Marquis d'Alesme is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Marquis d'Alesme is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+Chateau Marquis d'Alesme is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Marquis d'Alesme is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as a wide variety of hard and soft cheeses.